 Planting distances vary according to the type of plant and whether or not you require an instant hedge or are happy to wait!
 See the list of suggested plants for their different planting distances.
 When planting containerised plants, ensure that the plants are planted to the same depth as they were in the pot.
 Back fill the hole and firm down the plant well.
-Water the plants thoroughly and then mulch with a material such as Westland Landscape Bark or Westland Gro-Sure Farm Yard Manure.
+Water the plants thoroughly and then mulch with a material such as Melcourt Ornamental Bark Mulch.

 Ensure that the hedge is well watered for at least a year.
 Feed with a slow release plant fertiliser each spring and reapply the mulch as required.
 The frequency of trimming and pruning depends on the type of plant – see the suggested list for details.

 Numerous plants can be grown as hedges, but some of the more common hedging plants are as follows - please note that planting distances do depend on how large the plants are at time of planting and how long you're prepared to wait!

 |Plant Name||Planting Distance||Notes|